-According to the BHA there are in about 450 professional jockeys listed in the UK.
-Data describing top jockeys for 2019 UK, will offer as one more perspective, in addition to the existing literature, being able to count the times a top jockey will participate in an act of sabotage on average for a long period of time and, comparing it with regular jockeys.
+According to the BHA, about 450 professional jockeys are listed in the UK.
+Data describing top UK jockeys for 2019 offered me one more perspective, in addition to the existing literature, that allowed me to count the times a top jockey participated in an act of sabotage on average over a long period and compare it with data for regular jockeys.

-H1: top successful jockeys participate in destructive behavior i.e. sabotage more than regular jockeys.
+H1: Top successful jockeys participate in destructive behavior (i.e., sabotage) more than regular jockeys.

-A simple t test checking for the top 5% of professional flat jockeys in the UK revealed significant differences between the group of the top 5% and other jockeys.
+A simple t-test checking for the top 5% of professional flat jockeys in the UK revealed significant differences between the group of the top 5% and other jockeys.

-The average amount of interference incidents for top flat jockeys between 01/01/2019-13/07/2019 was 2.86 times, 4.386 times more than rest of the jockeys who interfered in average 0.652.(t = 7.1432, p = 0.00).
-Smaller differences were observed with the Jump Jockeys where the top 5% of jump Jockeys interfered 0.272 times on average in that time, and regular jump jockeys had interfered 0.144 times on average.
-The test had reported with weak significance (t = 1.2942, p = 0.0984).
+The average number of interference incidents for top flat jockeys between 01/01/2019 and 13/07/2019 was 2.86 (Table 23), which is 4.386 times the average (0.652) for the rest of the jockeys who interfered (t = 7.1432, p = 0.00).
+Smaller differences were observed with the jump jockeys: the top 5% of jump jockeys interfered 0.272 times on average in that period, and regular jump jockeys interfered 0.144 times on average.
+The test revealed weak significance (t = 1.2942, p = 0.0984).

+Table 23.